WhispPHP/template-project/README.md

 ## Testing

-Run the server, then SSH to each app:
+Composer install, run the server, then SSH to each app:

 **Run the server**
 ```bash